quii/learn-go-with-tests/math.md

 ## Repeat for new requirements

 Now we can extend the test to cover a few more scenarios.
+I'm going to skip forward a bit and show some already refactored test code - it should be clear enough how I got where I want to.

 ```go
 func TestSecondsInRadians(t *testing.T) {